thosgood/qubit.guide/README.md

 ## To-do

+1. replace links to sections with links named "Chapter 3", etc.
 1. links at the start of every chapter
     + "whole chapter in one page" (links to `tufte/`)
     + css styling